ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 Note that at the moment, the dataset is not correctly formatted to ask this question: we have multiple labels (in fact, a whole time-series of them) for each time series.
 Hopefully, the network should be able to learn that a charging event corresponds to a spike in energy consumption, so it makes sense for the input to be a segment of the time series of a certain length.
 Given that we can only give one label corresponding to a segment, it can be 0 if there was no charging at any point during that segment, and 1 otherwise.
 When the network is trained, it will try to predict this label.

 > We could also try to teach the network what a longer charge looks like.
 This would be achieved by using non-binary labels, e.g. the number of charging periods during a segment.
-So for example with 5 measurements, we can have labels that go from 0 to 5.
+So for example with a sliding window of 5, we could have labels that go from 0 to 5.
 We leave this analysis for future work.

 We will therefore create a new dataset with the following steps:
 - For each time series of meter readings, use a sliding window to separate it into overlapping segments of a certain length (we will take $$n=5$$).
 We take a stride of $$m=1$$, but have also tested that the results are not that different with a stride of $$m=2$$, and the training is not much slower.